Citation Guidance on the Web

 Creating a Bibliography using Microsoft Word 2010

-You may also be interested in this video explaining how to use Microsoft 2010 to add references to your work.
+You may be interested in this video explaining how to use Microsoft 2010 to add references to your work.
 Directions are shown using APA style, but the style can be easily changed using the style dropdown button under the References tab.
 Please note that the introduction music is much louder than the tutorial itself.
 (Video from innovativeteach)

 How to Read a Citation